-Social Justice is a response to the suffering and indignity in our lives and in the larger world.
+Social Justice: The Heart of Judaism in Theory and Practice is a response to the suffering and indignity in our lives and in the larger world.
 This Melton course explores how social justice work goes beyond addressing short-term immediate needs and looks at structural causes of injustice and how these are best addressed today.
 It combines the study of Jewish sources, history and work to give participants a deep understanding of social justice and a framework for navigating their moral choices.

 For more information on how to bring this course to your community and to learn about our introductory offer, please contact us.

 Lesson 1 – What Is Jewish Social Justice?

 Exploring the question: What does “social justice” mean in a Jewish context

 Lesson 2 – Why do Jews do social justice?

 Analyzing what motivates Jews to engage in social justice